CS-433/ml-project-2-nuclear-fusion/README.md

     - `SVM.ipynb` : executable file implementing SVM

     - `RF.ipynb` : executable file implementing Random Forest

+    - `scaler.pkl` : normalizer used in the ResNet to pre-process the data

     - `window_creation.ipynb` : executable file creating the windowed data from time series data.
 This data is saved in the data folder.